With a few high-quality ingredients and some patience, you can make classic beef jerky at home.

 - 2 tablespoons black pepper

-- Spice rub of choice (see Ingredient Notes below)
+- 1 recipe spice rub of choice (see Ingredient Notes below)

 - Place water, salt, molasses, garlic, Worcestershire sauce, and black pepper into a large, gallon-size ziptop bag.
 Seal and squish the contents until thoroughly combined.